Contract check · Residential lease

 The short answer

 Many states give survivors of domestic violence, sexual assault, or stalking a statutory right to end a lease early without the usual penalties.
 The Texas State Law Library, citing Property Code §92.016, describes a process requiring the tenant to give the landlord documentation and 30 days' written notice, after which the tenant is no longer responsible for future rent or early termination fees.
 California's courts self-help guide references Civil Code §1946.7, which describes a 180-day window after an incident and provides that the landlord may not use the security deposit as a penalty for early exit in those circumstances.
 State rules vary in their requirements and processes; your state's official resources and your lease's termination clause are both worth reviewing.
-Scan your lease to see what early exit conditions it describes before a crisis arises.

 No account requiredFile deleted after analysisNot legal advice